Cata011/SemesterApplication/README.md

 _______________________________________________________________________________________________________________________________________________________________________________

-(Old application description and requirement - before 06.05.2021 feedback session)
+(Old application description and requirements - before 06.05.2021 feedback session)

 Description of the application: